Compatibility

 This implies that some metals/alloys (such as Osmium) can have a slightly higher protection value than diamond.
 However, diamond still deals more damage due to its high Mohs scale value.

-Note: If the resulting protection value is less than 1 per piece, the material will not be craftable into armor (example: magnesium, bone, etc.).
+Note: Protection values are for the full armor set (capped at 30).
+If the resulting value is less than 4, the material will not be craftable into armor (example: magnesium, bone, etc.).

 Knockback resistance

 Knockback resistance is mapped to the density.
-Having multiple armor pieces adds up.
+The value is for the full armor set, capped at 10.

 Armor Toughness